 Your credit score ranges between 300 and 900, but most scores fall between 600 and 750.
-In Canada, a credit score between 713 and 740 is considered good, and a score between 741 and 900 is considered excellent.
+In Canada, a credit score between 660 and 724 is considered good, a score between 725 and 759 is considered very good, and a score between 760-900 is considered excellent.

 There are many reasons why it's important to have a good credit score in Canada.
 Your credit score can make your financial world go round, and the higher your score, the better your chances of qualifying for the best rates.
 Lenders use your credit score to determine whether or not to offer you credit.
 Your credit score will impact what rates you qualify for on mortgages, personal loans, car loans, and credit cards.